Blank Check with Griffin & David: Series overview

+Notable guests who have appeared on the show include Rachel Zegler, Jamelle Bouie, Leslye Headland, Jamie Bell, Kevin Smith, David Lowery, Patton Oswalt, Tatiana Maslany, Richard Lawson, Lulu Wang, Ayo Edebiri, Karina Longworth, Alex Ross Perry, Roman Mars, Nia DaCosta, Bowen Yang, Amy Irving, David Krumholtz, Jane Schoenbrun, Lin-Manuel Miranda, Ari Aster, Zach Cregger, Seth Rogen, and Marc Maron.

 Origins: Griffin and David Present

-The podcast was originally entitled Griffin and David Present, and assessed the Star Wars prequel films as if in a universe where the other Star Wars films did not exist.
+In 2015, the podcast began as Griffin and David Present, and assessed the Star Wars prequel films as if in a universe where the other Star Wars films did not exist.
 Originally planning to spend 50 episodes on each film, producer Ben Hosley convinced the hosts to only do ten.
 Having used a lengthy analysis of a filmography as a means of discussing the films' director, Newman and Sims decided to use a similar approach in reviewing the works of other directors, and retitled the show Blank Check with Griffin and David.

 Blank Check with Griffin & David

 Each miniseries is given a loosely comedic title which combines the word "podcast" with either a title of a film or the director's name.
 If a director they've previously discussed releases a new film, they will work it into their schedule of upcoming shows.

-Notable Guests

 Blank Check: Special Features

 On January 1, 2019, Newman and Sims created a Patreon page, Blank Check: Special Features, where fans could pay a monthly amount in exchange for extra content.
-Blank Check Special Features focuses primarily on audio commentary about films that are part of franchises, including the Marvel Cinematic Universe, Toy Story, Mission: Impossible, The Santa Clause, and Alien.
+Blank Check Special Features focuses primarily on audio commentary about films that are part of franchises, including the Marvel Cinematic Universe, Toy Story, Mission: Impossible, The Santa Clause and Alien.
 The Patreon feed also offers monthly bonus episodes and other content related to the current miniseries or general interest.

-As of June 2025, the Blank Check Patreon was ranked 44th in the podcast category based on the number of paying supporters, with an estimated 12,693 subscribers.
+As of June 2025, the Blank Check Patreon was ranked 12th in the podcast category and 33rd overall based on the number of paying supporters, with 17,762 subscribers.